jiaorunnju/machine-learning-notes/statistical learning theory/statistical_learning_theory_4.md

 we can relate expected risk to empirical risk.
 Note that the second term above is non-positive because $\hat{h}$ is the empirical risk minimizer.

-The first term is not a sum of i.i.d examples, so we use uniform convergence to solve it, while we can directly apply concentration inequalities to the last term because $h^{\*}$ is deterministic.
+The first term is not a sum of i.i.d examples, so we use uniform convergence to solve it, while we can directly apply concentration inequalities to the last term because $h^{*}​$ is deterministic.

 So, we can write the equation above as: